Iodine in diet

 or .
 Without enough iodine, the thyroid cells and the thyroid gland become enlarged.

-Deficiency happens more often in women than in men, and is more common in pregnant women and older children.
+Deficiency happens more often in women than in men.
+It is also more common in pregnant women and older children.
 Getting enough iodine in the diet may prevent a form of physical and intellectual disability called cretinism.
 Cretinism is very rare in the U.S. because iodine deficiency is generally not a problem.

 Iodine poisoning is rare in the U.S. Very high intake of iodine can reduce the function of the thyroid gland.